Numerical study of the sharp stratification limit towards bilayer models: The sharp stratification limit

 is a particular solution of \eqref{eqn:euler:isopycnal:Vb}, whose $L^2(S)$ norm grows like $e^{t\Im(\omega^*_{\delta})}$.
 We conjecture $\Im(\omega^*_{\delta}) \approx \delta^{-1}$ (see Figure~\ref{fig:omegamax} and Conjecture \ref{conj}), so that

 Such a pathological behavior prevents to define solutions of \eqref{eqn:euler:isopycnal:Vb} on a time interval $[0,T]$ independent of $\delta$ for generic initial data in $L^2$.
-More generally, let us show how the same argument holds for initial data in any Sobolev space $H^s$.
-From Figure \ref{fig:kstar} and Conjecture \ref{conj}, we conjecture $k^*_{\delta} \approx \delta^{-1}$.
+More generally, the same argument holds for initial data in any Sobolev space $H^s$: from Figure \ref{fig:kstar} and Conjecture \ref{conj}, we conjecture $k^*_{\delta} \approx \delta^{-1}$.
 Then, let us assume that $\mathcal U^*_{\delta|t=0}$ is bounded in $H^s$ uniformly in $\delta$.
 Because of \eqref{eqn:csq:temp:0} and this implies

 for some constant $C$.
 Then:

 Thus, the assumption $\mathcal U^*_{\delta|t=0}$ uniformly bounded in $H^s$ is not enough to ensure that $\mathcal{U}^*_{\delta}$ remains bounded uniformly in $L^2$ on a time interval independent of $\delta$.
 This is consistent with ill-posedness results on the bilayer Euler equations (see \cite{IguchiTanakaTani1997}, \cite{LebeauKamotski2005} for a framework close to ours, as well as \cite[Chapter 1, Section 3.5]{Duchene2022a} and references within).\\ \begin{remark} Analytic functions are associated with exponentially decreasing Fourier coefficients.
 In our context, analytic initial data imply $|\mathcal{U}^*_0| \sim e^{-k^*_{\delta}}$, so that \eqref{eqn:csq:temp} becomes